wessenstam/ts2019/frame/frame.rst

 Under **Applications**, click **Publish > Publish**.

 Publishing typically takes ~15 minutes or more, depending on the number of VMs that need to be provisioned with the Sandbox image.
 When the Account Administrator publishes the Sandbox, Frame Platform will backup the Sandbox image and prepare the image.
 Next, Frame Platform will provision VMs in a shadow pool using the new image.
-The max capacity for a given production pool determines the number of VMs provisioned.
+The max capacity value for a given production pool determines the number of VMs provisioned.

 During this process you will still be able to connect to and use your original production pool – *zero end-user downtime!* If a user was connected to a session when you initiated a publish, they could continue to work, uninterrupted.
 Once a user closes (not just disconnect) their session, the instance will be terminated and replaced with a VM from the shadow pool.